codeforamerica/denver-schedules/README.md

 ##Technical Details

-The Denver Street Sweeping Client reads and parses data from the API and presents it on screen.
+The Denver Street Sweeping client reads and parses data from the API and presents it on screen.

 **Languages**: Javascript, HTML, CSS